- Oops!Something went wrong.Please try again later.

 Killing Eve starring Sandra Oh and Jodie Comer is one of the BBC's most successful and recognisable show's at present, with a host of award nominations and wins to boast of.

-The show's fans will be pleased to know a fourth season is on the way, however filming on the drama has been halted due to the coronavirus pandemic.
+The show's fans will be pleased to know a fourth season is on the way, although for the drama was delayed due to the coronavirus pandemic.

 Killing Eve season 4: When's it on TV?

-Deadline reports that filming was due to start in August 2020 but those plans have now been abandoned.
+Deadline reported that filming was due to start in August 2020 but there were delays caused by the pandemic.